Daniel-Goerlich/gdb/README.md

 10      cout << "Enter first number" << endl;
 (gdb)
 ```
-The program paused at `Breakpoint 1`, which is the first breakpoint.
+The program pauses at `Breakpoint 1`, which is the first breakpoint.
 To continue on to the next breakpoint, type `continue` in the prompt.
 The program will continue until the next breakpoint, which is on line 12.

 ```
 (gdb) run